Spyderisk/ontopublish/scripts/ontoprepare.md

 ## In practice

 The script generates an initial `.htaccess` file.
-This file will sit at the same level as the ontologies (e.g. under `ns/.htaccess` for ontologies like `ns/beam`, `ns/core`).
-This rewrites requests at the top-level (`ns/<ontology-base-name>`), given the requisite content-type headers, to lead to the various serialisations.
+The purpose of this is to redirect requests to the latest version, and to rewrite requests so that they go to the requested RDF syntax/serialisation.
+The script is designed to be called by a makefile, and the assumption is that subsequent, separate stages will generate the serialisations and HTML.

+The `.htaccess` file will sit at the same level as the ontology in question, so there is one per ontology.
+This does duplicate work—since we might in principle want a single, simple `.htaccess` configuration which handles only the content type headers—but for each deployed vocabulary, it lets us generate different rules, formats and pointers to latest versions.

 The rules are that with `text/html`, the human-readable documentation is returned at `index.html`.
 That's what happens when we use a web browser.
 The other requests (e.g. `application/n-triples`) point to the right serialisation.

-This is designed to be called by a makefile, and the assumption is that subsequent, separate stages will generate the serialisations and HTML.

 This script is written in Scheme.
 It is moderately complex, so a shell-scripting language isn't practical, and we imagine working on the RDF directly in future to annotate it with versions.
 We also imagine working with non-RDF formats.
 It doesn't write to the filesystem at the moment, but prepares an existing well-formed structure.